Snackmonger/aristoxenus/docs/style_guide.rst

     are 'stretched across' (*dia* 'across, apart' + *tonikos* from *teino* 'stretch') to the greatest extent allowed under the rules of tetrachord construction.

-Chromatic Scale
+Paleochromatic Scale
     C Db E F Gb A B

-    In the context of this program, the chromatic scale is that of the ancient Greeks, derived from the conjunction of two chromatic tetrachords, which is etymologized as being a more colourful (*chroma* 'colour') form of tetrachord.
+    The paleochromatic scale is the 'chromatic' scale of the ancient Greeks, derived from the conjunction of two chromatic tetrachords, which were etymologized as being a more colourful (*chroma* 'colour') form of tetrachord.
+We have added the prefix to distinguish between the modern sense of 'chromatic scale' (*paleo-* 'old, ancient').

 Altered Scale
     C# D E F G A B